 Undergraduate Philosophy majors acquire a number of specialized forms of expertise designed to enable them to engage in a sustained fashion with the central issues in contemporary academic philosophy, as well as with the historical tradition by which it is still informed.
 Not only do our undergraduate majors acquire the ability to grapple with and master the views and arguments set forth in difficult philosophical texts, but they also learn how to probe such philosophical views and arguments through the deployment of constructive objections to them.
 Most important, they develop and defend their own views on important philosophical topics, and do so both in writing and in oral discussion with other students and with instructors.

 Upon graduation, our philosophy majors have gone on to do many things.
-By a narrow margin, the single most popular choice among graduating seniors about what to do next after college is to apply to law schools.
+The single most popular choice among graduating seniors about what to do next after college is to go into the workplace.
+Many of our graduates successfully land positions in a variety of careers—from programming to consulting to secondary school teaching to work at non-profits.
+But many students apply to law schools.
 Our graduates have enjoyed a consistently excellent acceptance rate at the top programs in law throughout the country.
-The second most popular career choice among our graduating seniors is to go on to graduate school in Philosophy.
-We also have a very strong record sending students to major PhD and MA programs.
-But most of our graduates successfully land positions in a variety of careers—from programming to consulting to secondary school teaching to work at non-profits.
+And a number of our graduating seniors is to go on to graduate school in Philosophy.
+We also have a very strong record sending students to major MA and PhD programs in both Philosophy and other fields.
+For more details on career outcomes for majors, see the Life After College pages on this website.